 Republic Airways has been financially successful over the past few years posting profits in each of the last eight quarters.
 However, things are not what they seem at Republic.
 Net profit has dropped 67% in the last year while profit margin has dropped to 2.8%

-For Republic Airways, a combination of a failed investment in Frontier, a massive pilot shortage, and the inefficiency of small regional aircraft has forced Republic to dramatically restructure its business through chapter 11 bankruptcy proceedings
+For Republic Airways, a combination of a failed investment in Frontier, a massive pilot shortage, and the inefficiency of small regional aircraft has forced Republic to dramatically restructure its business through chapter 11 bankruptcy proceedings.

 In 2009, Republic Airways purchased Frontier Airlines for $109 million dollars and Midwest Airlines for $31 million dollars as a way to expand its business away from the stagnant regional airline industry.
-Republic merged Midwest Airlines into Frontier in 2011
+Republic merged Midwest Airlines into Frontier in 2011.

 Frontier had just exited bankruptcy and was beginning its transition to a low cost carrier while Midwest Airlines was a small, struggling carrier known for providing the "best care."
 The two airlines were not a good fit.